-The differences in annual precipitation, as well as the differences in the distributions of seasonal precipitation, and the distributions of extremes represented by the precipitation indices adopted from the CCl/WCRP/JCOMM Expert Team on Climate Change Detection and Indices (ETCCDI) set by Peterson et al. (2001, Appendix A), are presented below.
+The differences in annual precipitation, as well as the differences in the distributions of seasonal precipitation, and the distributions of extremes represented by the precipitation indices adopted from the CCl/WCRP/JCOMM Expert Team on Climate Change Detection and Indices (2001) (ETCCDI) set by Peterson et al. (2001, Appendix A) are presented below.

 As can be seen in Fig. 9, the data have a similar spatial structure, with seNorge2018 showing heavier precipitation.
-This is more clearly visible in the direct comparison in Fig. 10. [insert Figure 10 here.]
+This is more clearly visible in the direct comparison in Fig. 10.

-- 440 Figure 10 shows that EMO-5 and seNorge2 have very similar magnitudes of values.
-The differences between the two data sets are very small-scale, especially in the southwest and northeast.
-These could indicate orographic effects, as the seNorge interpolation methods include the elevation as a parameter.
+Figure 10 shows that EMO-5 and seNorge2 have very similar magnitudes of values.
+The differences between the two datasets are very small scale, especially in the southwest and northeast.
+This could indicate orographic effects, as the seNorge interpolation methods include elevation as a parameter.
 Large structures can be found in the centre of the area, which could indicate fundamental data differences.
-In comparison with seNorge2018, the high precipitation values of seNorge2 are evident again.
-This is not surprising due to the undercatch correction in this data set.
-However, the presence of two conspicuous blue- - 445 coloured areas shows that EMO-5 is characterized by higher precipitation than seNorge2018.
-The seasonal differences are listed in Table 7 (differences in the values shown in Table 7 and Fig. 10 are due to the slightly different procedure to derive the maximum).
+In comparison with seNorge2018, the high precipitation values of seNorge2 are again evident.
+This is unsurprising, due to the undercatch correction in this dataset.
+However, the presence of two conspicuous blue-coloured areas shows that EMO-5 is characterized by higher precipitation than seNorge2018.
+The seasonal differences are listed in Table 6 (differences in the values shown in Table 6 and Fig. 10 are due to a slightly different procedure to derive the maximum).